A SHOT-BY-SHOT ANALYSIS

 This conversation, which ends up absent a punch line, isn't in the book.
 There are numerous allusions to famliy and pregnancy and parenthood in the film.
 There is none of this conversation in the book about George's ride home on the train and seeing the couple calling each other Papa and Mama.

-7:15 pm Saturday and Sherry is talking about George having a hole in his stomach (how did he get that, George asks) and a hole in his head, foreshadowing that at 7:15 pm the following Saturday George is going to have a few holes in his head and Sherry is going to end up with one in her stomach.
+It is 7:15 pm, Saturday, and Sherry and George are talking about his having a pain in his stomach (maybe a hole, Sherry says) and a hole in his head.
+Sherry says she too begins to feel she has pains.
+This serves as foreshadowing that at 7:15 pm, the following Saturday, George is going to have a few holes in his head and Sherry is going to end up with one in her stomach.

 In the book Val is described as wearing a Chinese silk robe.
 It seems to me that this may have given some direction as to the decoration for George and Sherry's apartment with the 1950s kitsch "orientalism" theme.

-60 MS of a bed, buzzer sounding, a man's arms hurriedly straightening it not very much.
+60 MS of a bed, buzzer sounding, a man's hands hurriedly straighten the bed a little before answering the buzzer.
 (15:41)

 The man opens the door and Sherry enters.